Using chatbots

 Drag and drop a file into the upload pane or click the links present in the Select files or folders text to select from your file explorer.

 Your files are uploaded and processed.
 During this time, you can’t send any queries, so expect a delay if uploading large files.
+When complete, comparison files are shown in the knowledge base panel under Your files.

 -

-Explicitly include the file’s name (
+Include the file name (

 @file-name